Code of Ethics – All Personnel

 In addition, further definition, explanation and prohibited activities are provided in PEI-V-024 Violence in the Workplace.

-Pacific Ethanol requires honest and accurate recording and reporting of information in order to make responsible business decisions.
+Alto Ingredients requires honest and accurate recording and reporting of information in order to make responsible business decisions.
 For example, only the true and actual number of hours worked should be reported.

 Many employees regularly use business expense accounts, which must be documented and recorded accurately.
 If you are not sure whether a certain expense is legitimate, ask your supervisor.